USS Brownson (DD-868)

 The USS Brownson (DD-868) was a member of the Gearing class of destroyers.
-Documentation shows the Brownson contained asbestos, and some of the veterans who served aboard her are now living with or have died from mesothelioma.
+Documentation shows the Brownson contained asbestos.
+Some of the veterans who served aboard her are now living with or have died from mesothelioma.

 About the USS Brownson

-The Gearing destroyers, like other destroyers, were built as fleet escorts to protect larger ships and assist in offensive operations.
-They were not huge ships, but they were heavily armed and could travel long distances with larger vessels, like aircraft carriers.
+Like other destroyers, the Gearing destroyers were built as fleet escorts to protect larger ships and assist in offensive operations.
+They were not huge ships but were heavily armed and could travel long distances with larger vessels, like aircraft carriers.

 The Gearing ships were powered by General Electric turbines and four large boilers.
-The Brownson was 390 feet in length and displaced 3,460 tons when loaded at capacity.
+The Brownson was 390 feet long and displaced 3,460 tons when loaded at capacity.
 She could carry 336 crew members.

 The namesake of the USS Brownson was Rear Admiral Willard Herbert Brownson, who served from 1866 to his retirement from the Navy in 1907.